amandasbrn/amandasbrn.github.io/_pages/about.md

   - /about.html
 ---

-🌱 As a Business Intelligence Consultant, I have now decided to pivot to the world of data science, machine learning, and AI as I want to expand my horizon from descriptive analytics with present and historical data, to the realm of anticipating future outcomes with predictive analytics.
+🌱 Currently pivoting from business intelligence to data science, machine learning, and AI as I want to expand my horizon from descriptive analytics with present and historical data, to the realm of anticipating future outcomes with predictive analytics.

-👨‍💻 Working in the data field for 3+ years has strengthened my foundation for transitioning to the data science field, such as handling large datasets, translating business needs to technical specifications and data analysis.
+👨‍💻 I have experience in handling large datasets, translating business needs to technical specifications, and data analysis from working in the data field for 3+ years, strengthening my skills to transition.

 🤖 Since this field requires me to stay updated with the current trends, I am leveling myself up from machine learning to deep learning, NLP, and generative AI.
 Stay tuned for my next projects!